|Title||USD's School of Leadership and Education Sciences Ranked Among the Best in the Country|

-The University of San Diego’s School of Leadership and Education Sciences (SOLES) was recently ranked among the best graduate schools of education in the country by U.S. News & World Report.
+For the second consecutive year, The University of San Diego’s School of Leadership and Education Sciences (SOLES) was ranked among the best graduate schools of education in the country by U.S. News & World Report.

 Other top-ranked California universities on the list include Stanford, University of California Los Angeles, UC Berkeley and the University of Southern California.